 There exist several reasons why duplicate content is pernicious.
-Firstly, search engines, like Google, penalize websites that engage in the practice of publishing identical content.
-The reason for this is that search engines view this as an attempt to skew search engine rankings in the producer’s favor.
-Once a search engine has detected duplicate content, it may penalize the website by lowering its search engine ranking or even purging it from their search results entirely.
-The implications of this can be severe, as this may inflict considerable damage on the website’s traffic and visibility, which can tarnish the website’s online image and standing.
+Firstly, search engines, like Google, penalize particular page that engage in the practice of publishing identical content.
+It tells search engines as an attempt to skew search engine results in the producer’s favor.
+Once a search engine indexed pages and detected duplicate content issues, it may give a duplicate content penalty by lowering its search engine ranking or even purging it from their relevant search query.
+The implications of this can be severe, as this may inflict considerable damage on the website’s traffic and visibility, which can tarnish your own site or website’s online image and standing.

-Secondly, duplicate content can impair the website’s credibility and authority with its audience.
-If users witness identical content on different websites, they may cast doubt on the originality and value of the website’s content, which can put a dent in the website’s brand reputation and reliability.
+Secondly, duplicated content can impair the web page credibility and authority with its audience.
+If users witness identical content on different web pages, they may cast doubt on the originality and value of the website’s content, which can put a dent in the website’s brand reputation and reliability.

 Thirdly, duplicate content can lead to bewilderment and exasperation amongst the audience.
 If users repeatedly encounter the same content, they may start to feel that the website is not offering them any new or valuable information.
 This can result in reduced user engagement and ultimately harm the website’s revenue.